The Joe Rogan Experience

 Well, clearly the self-description of The Joe Rogan Experience is lacking, or at the very least vague, so I’ll try to flesh it out a bit before getting into my actual review.
 But fleshing it out is hard, and perhaps the self-description is purposefully vague, because this show is about so many different topics.
 First and foremost, though, I need to address my own elephant in the room: I came to this podcast with a high degree of skepticism, particularly about Joe Rogan as a host, and I suspect a lot of you reading this may feel or may have felt the same way.
 I didn’t know much about him beyond the fact that he’s a comedian who’s really into MMA, and so I’m ashamed to say that I chalked him up to little more than a simple meathead.
 I was wrong.
 I’ll expound on that later in the review.

 Joe interviews people.
 Interesting people.
 Several times per week.
 Exceptionally well.
-He interviews athletes.
+He interviews athletes and comedians.
 He interviews activists.
 He interviews cultural icons.
 He interviews thinkers.
 He interviews scientists.

 If you’re interested in simply confirming all of the worldviews you’ve held up to this point and aim to avoid challenging those views, then don’t listen to The Joe Rogan Experience.
 However, if you, like me, enjoy bumping up against taboos and hearing ideas and perspectives you’ve never encountered, or only encountered through secondary sources and straw man arguments, then I emphatically recommend that you do download and subscribe to The Joe Rogan Experience.
 Just remember to take it all with a healthy grain of salt.